 Motifs too feature prominently in Malegria’s artwork.
 “They are texturas that I make,” he says.
 “In general before doing a mural I look at some influences from the past such as indigenous fabrics, dresses, totems, symbols and ornaments.”

 “I relate my art a lot with who I am now and it also has traces from my ancestors and things that I have inside me, it’s like an exploration.
 I admire our ancestors a lot, the way they assimilated things and I find what they did really enriching.
 I use motifs to generate different texturas, I’m not trying to bring back any indigenous meanings from the past as I respect our ancestors too much.”

 Malegria came to Buenos Aires five-and-a-half years ago.
 And with time, some social issues such as homeless and poverty have started to creep into his art.
 “The idea that I have is about this phenomenon that happens here in Buenos Aires,” says Malegria.
 “There are a lot of evictions and empty houses and spaces that can be used to house people.
 Many houses are left abandoned simply because in theory they belong to someone who doesn’t want people to live there and so the space dies.”

-Malegira adds: “I think it’s a good thing to intervene in these types of buildings and point out that they are empty because there are an emormous amount of people who are living in the street.”
+Malegria adds: “I think it’s a good thing to intervene in these types of buildings and point out that they are empty because there are an enormous amount of people who are living in the street.”